REQUIREMENTS FOR ASSISTANCE AND INSTRUCTIONS TO FOLLOW:

 If you do, then read the specific requirements below to make sure you qualify for this program.

-1. It is great that you are working and hopefully you are working at least 35 or more hours per week as that is the amount required.
+1. It is great that you are working.
+To qualify for this program, You Must be working at least 35 or more hours per week.
+There are not exceptions to this requirement.

 2. The job must be permanent and not seasonal or temporary.
 If the job is through a staffing agency that may turn into a permanent position then that's wonderful and we hope to help when the time comes you become a permanent employee.

-3. If you are self-employed or an independent contractor, we will eventually need to see your last two years of income tax returns and that you are paying quarterly estimated taxes.
+3. If you are self-employed or an independent contractor, we will need to see current pay stubs as well as your last two years of income tax returns and that you are paying quarterly estimated taxes.

 5. Your utility bills must be up to date in payment.